hperaza/Debug280/README.md

 # RSX280 debugger

-This is a simple debugger that illustrates the use of the hardware breakpoint-on-halt and single-step capabilities of the Zilog Z280 chip.
+This is a simple debugger that illustrates the use of the hardware breakpoint-on-halt and single-step capabilities of the Zilog Z280 CPU.

 The core of the debugger is based on the very simple debug monitor built in the RSX280 operating system.
 This version runs in standalone mode using the